Skip to main content

 Rethinking Masculinity

 Many of the challenges we face at work and in society are rooted in how we interpret gender, masculinity, and femininity.
 Organizations that endorse stereotypically masculine values such as emotional toughness and ruthless competition perpetuate what the Harvard Business Review terms masculinity culture contests.
-Highly correlated with organizational dysfunction, this kind of culture doesn’t just undermine women and non-binary employees, but ultimately hurts, too.
+Highly correlated with organizational dysfunction, this kind of culture doesn’t just undermine women and non-binary employees, but ultimately hurts men, too.

 According to Craig Forman, Lead People Scientist at Culture Amp: